Discover the differences between leadership and supervising.

-A leader is interpreted as someone who sets direction in an effort to influence people to follow their direction.
-They set direction by developing a clear vision and mission, and conducting planning that determines the goals needed to achieve the vision and mission.
+A leader is interpreted as someone who sets direction to influence people to follow their direction.
+They set direction by developing a clear vision and mission and conducting planning that determines the goals needed to achieve the vision and mission.
 They motivate by using a variety of methods, including facilitation, coaching, mentoring, directing, delegating, etc.ii

 Regardless of style, good leaders and good supervisors should cultivate the skills represented in the C.A.R.E.S.
 Model.